mars0i/popco/README.md

 Abrams, but many parts of POPCO are by Paul Thagard and his collaborators on COHERE, with extensive modifications by Marshall Abrams.
 Kristen Hammack also made significant contributions to POPCO.
-See the acknowledgements section of the article listed below for a list of others whose help was very important to the project.
+See the acknowledgments section of the article listed below for a list of others whose help was very important to the project.

-POPCO is a framework for agent-based simulations in which agents’ communication of their simulated beliefs depends how those beliefs do or do not fit into analogies.
+POPCO is a framework for agent-based simulations in which agents' communication of their simulated beliefs depends how those beliefs do or do not fit into analogies.
 For the motivation of this project, an illustration of its use, and the primary documentation of how the